 1. Lifelong affairs often happen when both parties are married

 Lifelong extramarital affairs usually happen between two people when they are already married.
 They are willing to continue in the affair for so long because they both have families and do not want to disrupt their family life.
-You might think why do some affairs last for years?
-This is mainly because two people, despite being much in love, cannot take a decision to walk out and get married by hurting their children or spouses.
+You might think: Why do some affairs last for years?
+This is mainly because two people, despite falling head over heels in love with one another, cannot make the decision to walk out and get married by hurting their children and spouses.

-Shivanya shares one such example of long-term affairs when both parties are married.
+Shivanya shares one such example of lifelong extramarital affairs when both parties are married.
 “I counseled a couple where the wife had been having an affair with a younger man for the past 12 years because her husband was paralyzed, and a lot of her emotional and physical needs were unmet in the marriage.
-At the same time, she knew how much her husband needed her and didn’t want to forsake the marriage.
+At the same time, she knew how much her husband needed her and didn’t want to forsake their bond.

 2. The affairs turn into love

-Of course, it does.
-The affairs turn into love that is why it lasts so long.
-Take for instance the affair of Hollywood stars Spencer Tracy and Katharine Hepburn.
-A fiercely independent and vocal woman, Hepburn remained loyal to and madly in love with Spencer Tracy for 27 long years, knowing full well he was married.
+“Can extramarital affairs be true love?” you may ask.
+Of course, they can.
+The affairs turn into love, that is why they last so long.
+Take, for instance, the affair of Hollywood stars Spencer Tracy and Katharine Hepburn.
+A fiercely independent and vocal woman, Hepburn remained loyal to and madly in love with Spencer Tracy for 27 long years, knowing fully well he was married.

 Tracy didn’t want to divorce his wife Louise because he was a Catholic.
-Hepburn, who has mentioned in her autobiography that she had a selfish streak, that’s why she didn’t want children, was totally smitten by Tracy.
-Theirs was the most famous affair in Hollywood but Tracy kept it a secret from his wife.
+Hepburn mentioned in her autobiography that she was totally smitten by Tracy.
+Theirs was one of the most famous lifelong extramarital affairs in Hollywood but Tracy kept it a secret from his wife.

-Their relationship could be termed as a lifelong extramarital affair but one that had a kind of love that was rare.
+Their relationship could be termed as one of the most successful extramarital affairs as the couple displayed the kind of love that was rare.
 They were never seen in public and maintained separate residences.
 But when Tracy fell ill, Hepburn took a 5-year break from her career and looked after him till his demise in 1967.
 Shivanya describes the affair between Hepburn and Spencer as one sparked by a twin-flame connection.